 Research shows that most of the successful organizations are those that have embraced work ethics as a core element in steering them to accomplish their goals and objectives.
 But we cannot run away from the fact that even those companies regarded as successful and have established a strong ethical culture also have employees who at times portray behaviors, attitudes, and decision making patterns that may require improvement from time to time.

 Therefore, the question you all be asking now is can you improve the ethical culture of your organization.
-First things first, one fundamental way of enhancing organizational ethics among your employees is leading by example.
+First things first, one fundamental way of enhancing organizational ethics among your employees is by leading by example.

 Employees are often interested in seeing and understanding how well you execute the ethical codes that you have set and if you abide by them.